Top of page

 Supporting medical research and medical innovation projects that:

-Stream 1 (Targeted Call) – establish a bold and innovative national consortium involving multi-institutional collaborations, encompassing multiple geographies and demographics, that combines treatment and public health perspectives.
+Stream 1 (Targeted Call) – establish a bold and innovative national consortium involving multi-institutional collaborations, encompassing multiple geographies and demographics, which combines treatment and public health perspectives.
 Only the top ranked project in this Stream will be funded with a fixed amount of $10mil for a maximum 5 years.

 Stream 2 (Incubator) – establish a national consortium that partners with service providers and people with lived experience, and encompasses multiple geographies and demographics, to develop preventions, interventions, treatments, and models of care, based on the findings from existing epidemiological research.
 Only the top ranked project in this Stream will be funded with a fixed amount of $5mil for a maximum 5 years.